ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 {PANEL: Example I - Email Address Reservation}

+{NOTE: }

+* **To Ensure ACID Transactions** RavenDB automatically creates [Atomic Guards](../../../client-api/operations/compare-exchange/atomic-guards) in cluster-wide transactions.
+  There is no need to manually create or maintain Compare-Exchange items to ensure consistency across your cluster.

+* [Compare-Exchange items are not replicated to other clusters](../../../client-api/operations/compare-exchange/overview#why-compare-exchange-items-are-not-replicated-to-an-external-cluster) to preserve consistency between clusters.
+  In documents where immediate consistency is important, each cluster should be solely responsible for the documents created by it.

+{NOTE/}

 * Compare Exchange can be used to maintain uniqueness across users' email accounts.

 * First try to reserve a new user email.